2. Plant a native plant garden. Choose plants that are beneficial for native pollinators and fauna local to your area.

 5. Take only photos and leave only footprints.
 There are several ways to lead by example, and to minimize your impact while out and about including: planning ahead by researching your location and preparing accordingly, traveling on durable surfaces and marked paths, disposing of all waste properly, leaving what you find (and taking a photo instead!), and respecting wildlife and other visitors (past, present and future).
 Read more about these leave no trace principles at Leave No Trace Center for Outdoor Ethics.

-6. Participate in a beach cleanup, invasive plant removal or native plant recovery project in your area.
+6. Participate in a beach cleanup, invasive plant removal or native plant restoration project in your area.

-7. Join your local California Native Plant Society chapter.
+7. Join your local California Native Plant Society chapter or give them a follow on social media!
 With field trips, and monthly information, these experts are a wealth of knowledge.

 8. Visit a museum, botanic garden or park.